mark-hahn/ftn/README.md

 ## Installation

 FTN is a CouchDB app.
-To install FTN just download the `ftn.couch` db file from the ftn github download page into your CouchDB's db folder.
+To install FTN just download the `ftn.couch` db file from the FTN github download page into your CouchDB's db folder.

 ## Usage

 The app can be run by going to `http://domain:5984/ftn/_design/ftn/index.html`.

-You can also directly access an arbitrary couch db url and show it in ftn.
+You can also directly access an arbitrary couch db url and show it in FTN.
 For example, if you want to see a document with an id of `id` in db `db` then you would use this url ...

     http://domain:5984/ftn/_design/ftn/index.html?u=/db/id

 ## Try It Out

-I have a version of ftn running on iriscouch.
-There is the ftn db and a sample db of wikipedia entries.
+There is a version of FTN running on iriscouch.
+There is the FTN db and a sample db of wikipedia entries.
 Try it [here](https://mark-hahn.iriscouch.com:6984/ftn/_design/ftn/index.html?u=/wiki/455b0608d708244c51de1ef6ccc24e65).
+To see the wikipedia text click on the expand-all icon in the editor and scroll to the bottom.

-At the time of this writing ftn justs accesses the db and displays it in a json editor.
-There is no other functionality.
+At the time of this writing FTN only accesses the db and displays it in a json editor.

 ## FTN Technology